Child Custody Lawyers in Salt Lake City & Park City, Utah

 - Legal Custody: This type of custody is more complex, and it involves decision-making authority over major child-raising choices.
 These might include decisions on religion, medical procedures, education, and others.

-Can Custody Change in Utah?
+Can Custody Change in Salt Lake City & Park City?

 Yes, your custody agreement may change over time if there is a change in circumstance.